Home

 Scheduling configuration examples

-The combination of autostart, autostop, and the inactivity timer create a powerful system for scheduling your workspace.
+The combination of autostart, autostop, and the activity bump create a powerful system for scheduling your workspace.
 However, synchronizing all of them simultaneously can be somewhat challenging, here are a few example configurations to better understand how they interact.

 Working hours